skipto-landmarks-headings/browser-extension/assets/about.md

-About this extension:

 ## Overview

 "Skip to Landmarks and Headings" extends the [Chrome/Firefox] browser by identifying and providing navigation to the ARIA landmark regions and HTML section headings (h1–h6) of a web page.
 The extension provides a menu divided into two groups: (1) the important landmark regions and (2) an outline of the heading structure of the page.

-The keyboard shortcut for opening the menu is alt+2 (option+2 on macOS) and cursors keys can be used to navigate the menu.
+The keyboard shortcut for opening the menu is 'alt+2' ('option+2' on macOS) and cursors keys can be used to navigate the menu.
 Activating a menu item scrolls the item into view and moves keyboard focus to the corresponding section of the page.

 "Skip to Landmarks and Headings" provides a means for people using the keyboard to efficiently navigate to specific content on the page.
 The outline of headings provides an easy way for people to view the topics on a web page without having to scroll through the entire page.